rezl/SubmissionStatementBot/README.md

 Upgrade your Heroku hours
-Go to the Heroku billing page and add a credit card to your account. https://dashboard.heroku.com/account/billing Heroku limits the number of hours they will run your bot.
+Go to the Heroku billing page (https://dashboard.heroku.com/account/billing) and add a credit card to your account.
+Heroku limits the number of hours they will run your bot.
 We can increase these by attaching a credit card to your account.
 Your bot will not use up it’s free monthly allowance, but will not have enough free hours without a card attached.

-Other helpful guides:
+Other related guides:
 https://github.com/kylelobo/Reddit-Bot#deploying_the_bot
 https://github.com/Visovsiouk/reddit-watchbot
 https://pythontips.com/2017/04/13/making-a-reddit-facebook-messenger-bot/